 Never leave your child alone

 Drowning is silent and can happen in seconds.
 A person can drown in just a few minutes and in a few centimetres of water (e.g. bathtub).
 ‘Non-swimmers’ and young children (0-12 years old) need constant supervision by an adult when they are in or near the water.
 Infants and toddlers should always be within arm’s reach of an adult when they are in or near water.
 Older children should always have someone nearby, and they should use the “buddy system”.

 Never let children play in hot tubs

-A quick soak is okay, but the hot water can quickly affect a child's small body and you should limit the amount of time a child spends in a hot tub.
-To learn more about the health concerns related to hot tub use, see HealthLinkBC File #27a Hot Tubs: Health and Safety Tips.
+A quick soak is okay, but the hot water can quickly affect a child’s small body and you should limit the amount of time a child spends in a hot tub.
+To learn more about the health concerns related to hot tub use, see HealthLinkBC File #27a Residential Hot Tubs and Pools: Health and Safety Tips.